BakingQueen74

 Jump to Recipe

-They are also very versatile, just swap the fruit according to what you have.
-I make these without any added sugar, and I find them pretty filling when served with fresh fruit or natural yoghurt.
-If you want you can add sugar to your taste too of course.
+I make these without any added sugar, and I find them pretty filling when served with fresh fruit and Greek yoghurt.
+If you want you can sweeten them to your taste, a good way to do this is to add a drizzle of honey when serving.

 Make a batch and take them for breakfast during the week, so easy when you prepare them in advance!
 Or pop them in a lunchbox for a snack to keep you on track.